Pitching by position players: Pitchers playing at a position

 Managers have also used the reverse strategy, a pitcher (other than a two-way player) playing at a fielding position, usually in the outfield.
 Joe Maddon, who at the time was managing the Cubs, gained attention in 2016 for playing three different pitchers in left field in a 15-inning game at the Cincinnati Reds.
 This is the only time that such a move has ever happened in the modern era of MLB.
 Maddon's move was motivated by a lack of available position players, but given its success, he told reporters that he was considering making such a move during a nine-inning game.

 The strategy can also be used to switch between two pitchers without removing a pitcher from the game.
 Davey Johnson, manager of the New York Mets, used left-handed pitcher Jesse Orosco and right-hander Roger McDowell alternatively as a pitcher and as an outfielder against the Reds in a 1986 game.
 Lou Piniella, as Cubs manager, also used this strategy with Sean Marshall and Aaron Heilman in 2009.
 Managers are restricted by MLB rule 5.10(d), a comment to which states, "A pitcher may change to another position only once during the same inning."
 Piniella's strategy worked, and earned praise from his opponent, Cardinals manager Tony LaRussa.

 Managers are normally reluctant to play pitchers in the outfield due to their unfamiliarity with the position and due to the risk of injury, although some pitchers have displayed good skill in the field.
 Maddon denied that the injury risk would deter him from shuffling pitchers and outfielders, telling reporters, "Everybody's afraid of injury all the time.
 God, man, drive a car in Manhattan — you want to be afraid of injury, just walk down the street."
 In 2016, Cubs relief pitcher Travis Wood, playing left field in the seventh inning against the Seattle Mariners, made a difficult catch to rob an extra-base hit from Franklin Gutierrez.
-In 2019, pitcher Vince Velasquez of the Philadelphia Phillies threw out a runner at home plate and made a diving catch while playing left field (and while outfielder Roman Quinn pitched) in the last two innings of a 15-inning game against the Chicago White Sox.
+In 2019, pitcher Vince Velasquez of the Philadelphia Phillies threw out a runner at home plate and made a diving catch while playing left field as outfielder Roman Quinn pitched in the last two innings of a 15-inning game against the Chicago White Sox.